wp-plugins/fantasy-sports/readme.txt

 = How do pay outs work? =

 In the admin panel, all you need to do is input your PayPal email address.
 Then all deposits that users make will go directly to your PayPal account.
-When a user makes a withdrawl request, you can use the admin panel to process the transaction via PayPal as well.
+When a user makes a withdrawal request, you can use the admin panel to process the transaction via PayPal as well.
 The users balance will automatically be updated.

-= Are you planning a version 2? =

-Yes.
-Version 2 will include a player draft game type.
-Where players can draft players and earn points based on individual player performance.
-Which is the traditional method of playing Fantasy Sports.
-This will also make the entire plugin legal in specific states and provinces

 = What states and/or provinces is fantasy gaming prohibited in? = Due to State and provincial law residents of Arizona, Iowa, Louisiana, Montana, Vermont and Quebec may only play free competitions.

-= Will the for a license increase for version 2? =

-Yes.
-When we release version 2, the monthly fee will increase, however, those who buy in at version 1 will be grandfather in at the version 1 price.

 = Is there a trial period?
 I just want to try before I buy = There is a 60 money back guarantee.
 100% of your money will be returned.
 There is no risk to try.